I have taught the following classes as the instructor of record at the University of Cincinnati and Georgetown University:

 Disciplinary & Departmental Service

-I currently serve as the Teaching Editor at H-Diplo, in which capacity I curate and maintain teaching resources relevant to International Relations and Diplomatic History.
-This includes the commissioning of teaching roundtables, the first of which we published in November of 2019.
-More recently, I have also become a Review Editor for H-Diplo, which means I will be soliciting stand-alone and roundtable reviews such as this.
+I currently serve as the Teaching Editor at H-Diplo, in which capacity I curate open-access teaching resources relevant to International Relations and Diplomatic History, including an occasional series of teaching roundtables.
+More recently, I have also become a Review Editor for H-Diplo, which means I organize stand-alone and roundtable reviews such as this.